PeterCamilleri/mysh/README.md

 vls <mask>      Display the loaded modules, matching the optional mask, that
                 have version info.
 ```
-Of note is the command "help help" which provides a list of available topics.
+Of note is the command "help help" or "??" which provides a list of all
+available help topics.

 ```
 Help: mysh help command summary: